jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-kiko-chippo-hotel-tbc.md

 **RR:** You ran a very popular record store in Grenoble.
 What was that period of your life like?

 **Kiko:** I opened the record store in 1994, and thanks to that shop, I met The Hacker, [Miss Kittin](https://www.facebook.com/misskittin/) and [Oxia](https://www.facebook.com/OXIA.official/), who are all from Grenoble.
-With Oxia, we set up our first record label Ozone in 1995.
+With Oxia, I set up our first record label Ozone in 1995.
 Later we created the Goodlife label in 1997 with The Hacker.

-**RR:** You've dabbled in multiple genres from new wave to techno and electro to italo disco.
-What made you experiment with so many different styles?
+**RR:** You've dabbled in multiple genres including italo disco.
+What draws you to that style of music?

 **Kiko:** Yes in Grenoble we love italo disco, because Grenoble is not very far from Italy.
 My favourite group as a reference is of course [Depeche Mode](https://www.facebook.com/depechemode/).
 My tracks are full of their influences.